-Internship in Educational Leadership for students enrolled in the Educational Specialist program.
+Performance-based internship in Educational Leadership for students enrolled in the Educational Specialist program.
 Prerequisite(s): EDLR 7351 and EDLR 7352.

-Economics of Public Education (3-0-3)
+EDLR 7420 Economics of Public Education (3-0-3)

 The course is designed to create an understanding of economic principles so that the candidate becomes aware of how changes in the macro economy can have an influence on public institutions.
 Emphasis will be placed on the analysis of policy issues and where economic trends influence public schools.